Rhynochetos: Habitat and distribution

-The distribution of Kagus over the island is very fragmented due to a very patchy forest cover.
+The distribution of kagus over the island is very fragmented due to a very patchy forest cover.
 The forests lie of ultrabasic rocks, which tend to have less extensive forest cover.
 On these rocks, forests are restricted to higher altitudes and along water systems.
-Dry season fires also contribute to decreasing forest cover and thus further fragmentation of Kagu populations.
+Dry season fires also contribute to decreasing forest cover and thus further fragmentation of kagu populations.

 Behaviour

 Vocalizations

 Kagus have distinct sex-specific songs which they sing in the early morning.
 These songs can carry for distances of up to 2 km.
-Mating pairs will often sing duets in the early morning, which may be territorial behavior.
+Mating pairs will often sing duets in the early morning, which may be territorial behaviour.
 Males tend to sing more frequently than females, and solitary songs tend to belong to males more often than females.

 Kagu calls have been described as strange.
 They have various quiet hissing sounds and rattling calls.

 Diet

 Kagus forage most of the day for food in the litter layer and in low parts of trees and trunks.
 They are generalists, eating a wide variety of prey, from invertebrates such as earthworms, beetles and snails to lizards and small fish.
 Their food supply is influenced by seasonality, eating larger prey when there is more food availability, such as in wetter seasons.
-In drier seasons, Kagus will eat smaller prey such as larvae.
+In drier seasons, kagus will eat smaller prey such as larvae.
 In wetter seasons, when food is more available, they will spend less of the day foraging and carry out other activities, such as preening.

 Reproduction

 Kagu pairs nest in large permanent territories.
 Outside of breeding the male and the female will live separately within their shared territory.
 There is no well-defined breeding season, however, pairs tend to have more breeding attempts during wetter periods.
 Some young may remain in their parent's territory for several years, even helping in rearing younger siblings.

-Kagus raise on average about 1 hatchling yearly.
-The amount of breeding attempts of Kagus are very variable, with any from 0-7 breeding attempts per year possible until a successful breeding attempt takes place.
+Kagus raise on average about one hatchling yearly.
+The amount of breeding attempts of kagus are very variable, with any from 0-7 breeding attempts per year possible until a successful breeding attempt takes place.
 They will lay and incubate a single egg for about 5 weeks.
 At 3 days old, the parents will feed the chick during the day and brood at night.
 This will occur for 2 months, at the end of which the fledgling will be two thirds of its adult body size.
 The fledgling will typically be fed until it reaches 3.5 to 4 months of age.
 Kagus have long lifespans, with many living 20 to 30 years in captivity.